kevinschaich/mintable/docs/README.md

 To add a new account, click the blue **Link A New Account** button.
 To re-authenticate with an existing account, click the blue **Update** button next to the account name in the table.

-> **Note:** Plaid is the default import integration and thes steps are not necessary if you've already run `mintable setup`.
+> **Note:** Plaid is the default import integration and these steps are not necessary if you've already run `mintable setup`.

 ### Manually – on your local machine – via CSV bank statements